corpusops/roles/install_archive/README.md

 ## Documentation

-- Download, unpack, Install an archive from a remote source
+- Download, unpack, Install an archive or a file  from a remote source
 - It supports sha1, sha256 gpg or no-check tarball integrity checks
 - The gpg key or the shas can be either a string or downloaded from a remote http location